An old mine road to the summit of Cerro Aucanquilcha

-Aucanquilcha is a massive stratovolcano at an elevation of 6,176m (20,262ft) above the sea level, located in Antofagasta Region of northern Chile.
-An old mine road used to run to the top, but now much of it above 5,500m has been wiped out by landslides.
-For many years it was the highest driveable road in the world.
+Cerro Aucanquilcha is a massive stratovolcano located in the Antofagasta Region of Chile.
+An old mine road used to run to the top, but now much of it above 5.500m (18044ft) has been wiped out by landslides.
+For many years it was the highest drivable road in the world.